nataliejgarrido/natalieg-cys-portfolio/tryhackme-soc-level-1/02-core-soc-solutions/README.md

-# ROOM 1 : Introduction to EDR
+# ROOMS 1 & 2: Introduction to EDR & Introduction to SIEM
+**Completed**: April 2026<br>
+**Difficulty**: Easy

+## Tools and Concepts Used
+- Endpoint Detection and Response
+- Security Information and Event Management
+- Log analysis
+- Log ingestion
+- Telemetry
+- Alerting

+## Thoughts and Takeaways